edwardBenedict/RC-Hands-Ons/RC-HO-07-Router/RC-HO-07-Router-Teacher.md

 ---

-- React Router is the standard routing library for React.From the <a href="https://reactrouter.com/">React Router docs</a>:
+- React Router is the standard routing library for React.
+From the <a href="https://reactrouter.com/">React Router docs</a>:
   > Components are the heart of React's powerful, declarative programming model.
 React Router is a collection of navigational components that compose declaratively with your application.

 ### Part 2 - Install React Router